mattyturn95/travel-app/README.md

 The GIF demonstrating how to use the planner was shot with the capture screen feature of Quicktime and converted to GIF format using this site, [ezgif.com](https://ezgif.com/ "ezgif.com").

-The site's favicon was generated using this site, [favicon-generator.org](https://www.favicon-generator.org/ "favicon-generator.org").
+The site's favicon was generated using [favicon-generator.org](https://www.favicon-generator.org/ "favicon-generator.org").

 Text gradient code was found at [css-tricks](https://css-tricks.com/snippets/css/gradient-text/ "css tricks").